 The cloud has simplified the file sharing process, and a greater share of companies are using services like Dropbox and Box each year.
 By removing the problem of old files and email attachments, the cloud has become an invaluable tool for collaboration.

 3. Improve network security

-When you think of collaboration, the first thing that comes to mind likely isn’t the security of your servers and routers.
+When you think of collaboration, the first thing that comes to mind likely isn’t the security of your servers.
 But the sheer volume of files uploaded/downloaded from the cloud is massive, and more employees than ever are bringing their own devices to work.
 The sheer amount of network usage presents a growing number of opportunities for hackers and malware to get access to your system.